 - Covering all of your costs – find a reasonable, doable way to include all your business costs in your pricing formula, not just the obvious ones, whether this is by using an overhead rate, a percentage markup, or something else that works for you.

 - Making a profit – here’s the kicker.
-If all your business expenses are represented somewhere in your pricing formula, that little “x2″ or “x4″ profit multiplier is what will allow you to be profitable (duh!).
+If all your business expenses are represented somewhere in your pricing formula, that little “x4″ profit multiplier is what will allow you to be profitable.
+To pay yourself.
+To leave money in your business to invest in stuff & grow.
 Too many entrepreneurs forget to include all their true costs in their formula, and profit multiplier that should be giving them a profit is really just covering all those forgotten expenses instead.

 Trust me, it’s a lot easier to price your product for a profit now, even if it feels too high, and lower your price later for whatever reason, than to be in business for a while with prices that are too low, realize you aren’t going to have a sustainable business, and have to raise your prices later to stay open.
 Pricing high enough also allows you the flexibility to have seasonal sales and give out coupon codes.
 I delve more into the complexities of pricing in my other posts.